On next to soft corrections to Drell-Yan and Higgs Boson productions: All order predictions for

-In the following, we discuss the predictive power of the master formula Eq.(\ref{MasterF}).
+In this section, we discuss the predictive power of the master formula \eqref{MasterF}.
 In other words, given $Z_{UV,c}$,$\hat F_c$, $\mathrm \Phi^c$ and the $\Gamma_{c c}$ up to a certain order in perturbation theory, we show that the master formula can predict certain SV and NSV terms to all orders in perturbation theory.
 The partonic coefficient function $\Delta_c$ can be expanded order by order in perturbation theory in powers of $a_s(\mu_R^2)$ as